ThaisAlvarenga/Toyol/MDM/Jack/DesignLogbook.md

 If the player chooses to forgive the woman, would the woman forgive the player in return?
 What if she doesn’t?
 What if the woman transfers her hatred of the invaders to the player instead?

 These questions remain unresolved, and I’m still exploring the narrative possibilities they could open up.

+# 11/22/2024

+I created a [checklist](../Jack/Arts_Checklist.pdf) of all the art assets for Savannah to work on — there’s a lot to tackle!
+I’ve also started searching for sound effects and background music for the game to bring the atmosphere to life.